-The Engineering Program Coordinator provides broad program objectives, and with the Team Leader and Forest Supervisor, considers recommendations from the appellant and determines what transportation projects will be undertaken during the fiscal year.
-The appellant plans all technical aspects of his work, establishes priorities and work schedules, approves changes, and handles all contacts with Federal, state and local agencies.
-When unexpected repairs are needed, he determines what needs to be done, estimates the cost, and takes the information to his supervisor before the work is contracted out.
+The Engineering Program Coordinator provides broad program objectives, and with the Team Leader and Forest Supervisor, considers recommendations from the appellant and determines what facilities and dam projects will be undertaken during the fiscal year.
+The appellant plans all technical aspects of his work, establishes priorities and work schedules, approves changes, and handles all contacts with the public and Federal, state and local agencies.
 The appellant independently manages his day-to-day work but keeps his supervisor informed.